top of page

 Overloading with Text or Visual Clutter

-When you cram in long paragraphs, multiple sidebars, and extra widgets, readers feel overwhelmed.
-They won’t hunt for your pitch.
-They’ll click away.
+Cramming long paragraphs, multiple sidebars, and extra widgets overwhelms readers.
+They won’t hunt for your pitch but will instead click away.

 Fix: Strip out non-essentials.
 Keep paragraphs under 50 words, use whitespace to guide the eye, and limit navigation to your primary conversion goal.